Skip to main content

 As part of the FCFCOA Family Violence Best Practice Principles, all professionals working in or appearing before the Courts are expected to undertake ongoing training and professional development to ensure that they have a sound and contemporary knowledge of family violence (see p.14).

-The program for the Resilient Practice Forum features prominent speakers who will discuss family violence and discuss fundamentals regarding trauma-informed practice for family law practitioners.
+The program for the Resilient Practice Forum, Chaired by Family Law Section Treasurer and WA Executive Member Nicola Watts, features prominent speakers who will discuss family violence and discuss fundamentals regarding trauma-informed practice for family law practitioners.

 Tickets are strictly limited so book now to secure your spot and earn up to 4 CPD points relating to professional skills.